Northern front of the Russian invasion of Ukraine: Antonov Airport occupied

 At 8:00 a.m. local time on 24 February 2022, 20 to 34 Russian military helicopters (Mil Mi-8 transport helicopters escorted by Ka-52 "Alligator" attack helicopters) flew south from the Belarus–Ukraine border and approached the town of Hostomel.
 The helicopter group reportedly carried around 300 VDV airborne troops, purportedly from the 11th Guards Air Assault Brigade or 31st Guards Air Assault Brigade for an assault on Antonov Airport nearby.

 The assault was an attempt to secure the site as an airbridge for Russian transport troops and heavy equipment (such as artillery and tanks) for an invasion on Kyiv proper.
 The helicopter group was met by attacks from Ukrainian small arms and MANPADS.
 The attack eventually downed one to three helicopters, with their pilots ejecting.
-Despite the attacks, the airport was swiftly captured due to minimal defense by members of the National Guard.
+Despite the attacks, the airport was ultimately captured on 25 February as the significantly outnumbered and outgunned members of the Ukrainian National Guard withdrew.

 After the capture of the airport, Russian troops began to prepare for the arrival of 18 Ilyushin Il-76 transport aircraft with reinforcements for the assault.
 However, local militias and troops from the 3rd Special Purpose Regiment attacked the airport, hampering Russian efforts.
 The Ukrainian 4th Rapid Reaction Brigade, in a decisive counterattack, prevented the transport aircraft from landing at the airport, forcing it to return to Russia, and preventing further reinforcements.
 With air support from the Ukrainian Air Force, Ukrainian units managed to repel the airborne assault.
 Russian forces also attempted landings at the Kyiv Cistern.